Deeds: What role do they play in Salvation?

 We understand that, just as God said and as science also explains, the body is made up of water plus the various elements to be found in the Earth.
 It is obvious that the Body can be either alive or dead, and that when it is dead it returns to the ground from which it came.
 This is straight forward and easy to comprehend; it should be self-evident.

-Spirit - Hebrew, ruach: "spirit, wind"; Greek, pneuma: "spirit"
+Spirit - Hebrew, ruach: "spirit, wind"; Greek, pneuma: "spirit" - (words in red below, were ruach or pneuma in their original language)

 The confusion that many have begins here.
 The Bible never presents the human Spirit as a living entity.
 Rather, the Spirit is God's vitalizing force which, when infused into the Body makes it alive; a living person - a Soul.
 It is a concept similar to electricity within a lightbulb: Without its "life force" a lightbulb is still a lightbulb, but it is a "dead" lightbulb.
 When the lightbulb's "life force" is infused within it, it comes "alive" - a glowing lightbulb.
 This is what the Bible has to say about "spirit":